zhufuyi/sponge_doc/en/public-doc.md

      └─ model
 ```

-Unzip the code and move the `internal` directory to the `web service` or `microservice` code directory.
-This completes the process of adding DAO CRUD API interfaces in batch to the microservice.
+Unzip the code and move the `internal` directory to the `web` or `grpc` service code directory.
+This completes the process of adding DAO CRUD API interfaces in batch to the grpc service.

 > [!note] Moving the `internal` directory should not result in conflicts in normal circumstances.
 If there are conflicts, it means that the same MySQL table was specified to generate DAO CRUD code before.
 In such cases, ignore the file overwrite.

 <br>

 Next, you can use the DAO CRUD interfaces.
-The location of calling the DAO CRUD interfaces differs between the `web service` and `microservice`:
+The location of calling the DAO CRUD interfaces differs between the `web` and `grpc` service:

 **Calling DAO CRUD Interfaces in Handler for Web Services:**

 Navigate to the `internal/handler` directory,

-- For `⓵Web service created based on sql`, open the `table_name.go` file.
+- For `⓵Create web service based on sql`, open the `table_name.go` file.
-- For `⓷Web service created based on protobuf`, open the `proto_file_name.go` file.
+- For `⓷Create web service based on protobuf`, open the `proto_file_name.go` file.
 - You can also create a new `.go` file.

 Reference the DAO interface inside the structure, as shown below: